-The findings of this study align with those of Kumar et al. (2019), who observed a similar positive response in dragon fruit treated with organic and biofertilizer combinations.
+The findings of this study is align with those of Kumar et al. (2019), who observed a similar positive response in dragon fruit treated with organic and biofertilizer combinations.
 The study by Ghosh et al. (2014) in orange and Patel et al. (2005) in mango also supports the idea that organic amendments and biofertilizers significantly improve vegetative growth parameters, including segment formation.
 Vermicompost has been widely documented to improve the vegetative growth of various crops by enhancing nutrient availability and microbial activity in the soil (Bachman and Metzger 2008; Aranconet al. 2006).

 Table 3.
 Impact of organic manure and bio-fertilizers in various combinations on the number of spines per areole and number of segments per plant